01-edu/public/docs/database-structure.md

 ### registration

-Registrations to events.
+Registrations to events (For example, an exam).

 Columns:
 - id
-- createdAt, When the registration was created
+- createdAt, When the registration was created.
-- startAt, When user can start registering to an event
+- startAt, When users can start registering to an event.
-- endAt, When the registration ends
+- endAt, When the registration ends.
-- eventStartAt, When the event the registration refers to starts
+- eventStartAt, When the event the registration refers to starts.
-- objectId, The object the registration refers to
+- objectId, The object the registration refers to.
-- parentId, The parent object of the object the registration refers to
+- parentId, The parent object of the object the registration refers to.
-- attrs, What do the attributes of the registration are used for?
+- attrs
 - path
 - campus

 ### registration_user

 The user registered to events.
+A user can register to many events and and event can have many users.

 Columns:
 - id